xtuml/bridgepoint/doc-bridgepoint/review-minutes/9021_improved_inter_domain_ref_handling.dnt.rvm.md

 --  Num Type  Who  Section  Comment o - 01  min   XX   3        form -> from
-_ - 02  min   all   3.3     There was a long discussion here.
+x - 02  min   all   3.3     There was a long discussion here.
 Clarify (some notes):
-                            Cort: When does acion language invoke a service using domain::service and NOT be a port in Domain component?
+                            Cort: When does action language invoke a service using domain::service and NOT be a port in Domain component?
 When do a have name::service where I do NOT have a port of name
                             Answer: When using a utility domain.

-                            If you use that other domains type or if you call the other domain's service (via a library)
+                            If you use that other domain's type or if you call the other domain's service (via a library)
-                            There is either a port or there is a utlity domain.
+                            There is either a port or there is a utility domain.

                             (Levi)From inside a domain there are 2 ways to bridge out:
                             1. terminator - you define your own and nothing needs to be on the other side.
 You invoke